cert-manager/website/content/en/docs/usage/certificate.md

 ### Actions that will trigger a rotation of the private key {#actions-triggering-private-key-rotation}

-Setting the `rotationPolicy: Always` or changing other fields in the Certificate spec won't rotate the private key immediately.
+Setting the `rotationPolicy: Always` won't rotate the private key immediately.
 In order to rotate the private key, the certificate objects must be reissued.
 A certificate object is reissued under the following circumstances:

-- when the X.509 certificate is nearing expiry,
+- when the X.509 certificate is nearing expiry, which is when the Certificate's `status.renewalTime` is reached;
+- when a change is made to one of the following fields on the Certificate's
+  spec: `commonName`, `dnsNames`, `ipAddresses`, `uris`, `emailAddresses`, `subject`, `isCA`, `usages`, `duration` or `issuerRef`;
 - when a reissuance is manually triggered with the following:
   ```sh
   kubectl cert-manager renew cert-1